jarun/buku/README.md

 - **Import**:
   - URLs starting with `place:`, `file://` and `apt:` are ignored during import.
   - Folder names are automatically imported as tags if --tacit is used.
+  - Auto-import looks in the default installation path and default user profile.
 - **Encryption** is optional and manual.
 AES256 algorithm is used.
 To use encryption, the database file should be unlocked (-k) before using `buku` and locked (-l) afterwards.
 Between these 2 operations, the database file lies unencrypted on the disk, and NOT in memory.
 Also, note that the database file is *unencrypted on creation*.
 - **Editor** support:
   - A single bookmark can be edited before adding.
 The editor can be set using the environment variable *EDITOR* or by explicitly specifying the editor.
 The latter takes preference.
 If -a is used along with -w, the details are populated in the editor template.